Security-Onion-Solutions/securityonion-docs/endgame.rst

 .. note::

  Please keep in mind that we currently use the ``*:endgame-*`` index pattern for Endgame data.
-This means the data will not be visible using the native Security Onion dashboards/index pattern in Kibana.
-However, Endgame data will be natively viewable and aggregatable using Hunt and Elastic Security.
+This means the data will not be visible using the normal Security Onion dashboards/index pattern in Kibana.
+However, Endgame data will be viewable and aggregatable using Hunt and Elastic Security.

 Configuration
 -------------